fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_global.html.markdown

 * `admin_https_ssl_versions` - Allowed TLS versions for web administration.
 * `admin_https_ssl_ciphersuites` - Select one or more TLS 1.3 ciphersuites to enable.
 Does not affect ciphers in TLS 1.2 and below.
 At least one must be enabled.
 To disable all, remove TLS1.3 from admin-https-ssl-versions.
 Valid values: `TLS-AES-128-GCM-SHA256`, `TLS-AES-256-GCM-SHA384`, `TLS-CHACHA20-POLY1305-SHA256`, `TLS-AES-128-CCM-SHA256`, `TLS-AES-128-CCM-8-SHA256`.
 * `admin_https_ssl_banned_ciphers` - Select one or more cipher technologies that cannot be used in GUI HTTPS negotiations.
 Only applies to TLS 1.2 and below.
 Valid values: `RSA`, `DHE`, `ECDHE`, `DSS`, `ECDSA`, `AES`, `AESGCM`, `CAMELLIA`, `3DES`, `SHA1`, `SHA256`, `SHA384`, `STATIC`, `CHACHA20`, `ARIA`, `AESCCM`.
-* `admintimeout` - Number of minutes before an idle administrator session times out (5 - 480 minutes (8 hours), default = 5).
+* `admintimeout` - Number of minutes before an idle administrator session times out (default = 5).
 A shorter idle timeout is more secure.
+On FortiOS versions 6.2.0-6.2.6: 5 - 480 minutes (8 hours).
+On FortiOS versions >= 6.4.0: 1 - 480 minutes (8 hours).
-* `admin_console_timeout` - Console login timeout that overrides the admintimeout value.
-(15 - 300 seconds) (15 seconds to 5 minutes).
-0 the default, disables this timeout.
+* `admin_console_timeout` - Console login timeout that overrides the admin timeout value (15 - 300 seconds, default = 0, which disables the timeout).
 * `ssd_trim_freq` - How often to run SSD Trim (default = weekly).
 SSD Trim prevents SSD drive data loss by finding and isolating errors.
 Valid values: `never`, `hourly`, `daily`, `weekly`, `monthly`.
 * `ssd_trim_hour` - Hour of the day on which to run SSD Trim (0 - 23, default = 1).
 * `ssd_trim_min` - Minute of the hour on which to run SSD Trim (0 - 59, 60 for random).
 * `ssd_trim_weekday` - Day of week to run SSD Trim.
 Valid values: `sunday`, `monday`, `tuesday`, `wednesday`, `thursday`, `friday`, `saturday`.
 * `ssd_trim_date` - Date within a month to run ssd trim.
 * `admin_concurrent` - Enable/disable concurrent administrator logins.
-(Use policy-auth-concurrent for firewall authenticated users.)
+Use policy-auth-concurrent for firewall authenticated users.
 Valid values: `enable`, `disable`.
 * `admin_lockout_threshold` - Number of failed login attempts before an administrator account is locked out for the admin-lockout-duration.
 * `admin_lockout_duration` - Amount of time in seconds that an administrator account is locked out after reaching the admin-lockout-threshold for repeated failed login attempts.
-* `refresh` - Statistics refresh interval in GUI.
+* `refresh` - Statistics refresh interval second(s) in GUI.
 * `interval` - Dead gateway detection interval.
 * `failtime` - Fail-time for server lost.
 * `purdue_level` - Purdue Level of this FortiGate.
 Valid values: `1`, `1.5`, `2`, `2.5`, `3`, `3.5`, `4`, `5`, `5.5`.